delta/codecharacter-player-docs-2019/constants.rst

 	A tower range of 2 means that from the center of the tower, a tower controls 2 squares in each direction in a square shape, so it would control 2+1+2 times 2+1+2 = 25 squares.

+.. cpp:var:: long MAX_TOWER_LEVEL = 3

+	The highest possible level a tower can attain.

 .. cpp:var:: long MAX_NUM_TOWERS = 15